andrew/ultimate-awesome/README.md

 - [awesome-elixir-llm-genai](https://github.com/druyang/awesome-elixir-llm-genai) - A list of LLM and GenAI Elixir Resources/Tools.
 - [Awesome-Reading-List](https://github.com/EanNewton/Awesome-Reading-List) - Collection of STEM articles and tidbits you can read over a lunch break.
 - [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.
+- [awesome-agentic-software-modernization](https://github.com/feststelltaste/awesome-agentic-software-modernization) - A curated list of tools, frameworks, patterns, and research for AI-driven and agentic approaches to modernizing legacy systems.
 - [30-seconds-of-angular](https://github.com/fetis/30-seconds-of-angular) - Curated collection of Angular snippets that you can understand in 30 seconds or less.
 - [awesome-geocaching](https://github.com/FoxFil/awesome-geocaching) - 🌍 Websites, applications, and other resources for Geocaching.
-- [Awesome-Specialized-Medical-LLMs](https://github.com/FreedomIntelligence/Awesome-Specialized-Medical-LLMs) - A collection of research on specialized medical LLMs for specific diseases and distinct medical specialties, organized by ICD-10 chapters.
 - [awesome-performance](https://github.com/geldmacher/awesome-performance) - 🚀 A curated list of awesome web performance stuff 🚀 .
 - [awesome-docker-cn](https://github.com/haiiiiiyun/awesome-docker-cn) - Docker 优秀资源集锦.
 - [awesome-iotcentral](https://github.com/iot-for-all/awesome-iotcentral) - A curated list of awesome Azure IoT Central libraries, open source repos, guides, blogs, and other resources.